 On July 16, 2015 FEMA released a new map

 to include residual creek flooding.
-This is the first map revision to the map in San Mateo that considers creek overflows in the event of a large storm.
+This is the first map revision to the map in San Mateo that considers creek overflows in the event of a 100 year storm.
 Scientific modeling suggests that portions of Laurel Creek would experience water ponding.
 Also, this data was able to confirm that many properties along Hillsdale Blvd., west of El Camino have been removed from the flood zone.
 This is due to new and more precise topographic data that has become available.

 In this section of our website you can learn more about the history of the Flood Zone in San Mateo, receive answers to Frequently Asked Questions, and access resources that will help you better understand your flood status.

 |Remaining in "High Risk" Area?

 |North Shoreview and Parts of North Central.
 View the June, 2014 North Shoreview or North Central presentations to understand the history of past projects and what still needs to be accomplished to pull these two neighborhoods out of the "high risk" zone.
 Read the 2012 newsletter that shares our future goals for increasing flood protection for properties north of San Mateo Creek, and tips for lowering your premium.

 |Going from “High Risk” to “Low Risk” Zone?